premalatha-sureshbabu/Ex.No.6/README.md

 # Objective
 To write and implement Python code that interacts with multiple AI tools (such as OpenAI's ChatGPT, Anthropic's Claude, Google Gemini) using their APIs.
 The system aims to:

-Submit a common mental health-related prompt
+->Submit a common mental health-related prompt

-Compare the AI responses
+->Compare the AI responses

-Generate actionable insights based on evaluation metrics (empathy, clarity, relevance, simplicity)
+->Generate actionable insights based on evaluation metrics (empathy, clarity, relevance, simplicity)

 # Use Case
 Mental Health Support: